 No deposit required

-Annual Middlesex University Membership fee - The fee set for 2019 is £ 730.00 and is reviewed by the University each year in September and is therefore subject to change.
+Annual Middlesex University Membership fee - The fee set for 2020 is £ 765.00 and is reviewed by the University each year in September and therefore the fee for 2021 may be higher.

 Late fees will incur interest charges.